js0753/TBCGamePIC/README.md

 # Turn Based Combat Game
-A turn based stratgey game similar to battles in Persona, Pokemon, etc created in C.
+A turn based strategy game similar to battles in Persona, Pokemon, etc created in C.